Part 2

 Huzi, always the more adventurous of the pair, wandered the perimeter of camp, Goguk tagging along.

-The old cat could still move quickly compared to a human; thus, when Huzi got close to where it was hiding, the leopard leaped and drove Huzi to the ground, sank jagged fangs into the neck and dragged the small body into the bush as Goguk screamed.
+The old cat could still move quickly compared to a human; thus, when Huzi strayed too close to the bushes where it was hiding, the leopard attacked, driving Huzi to the ground while blood spurted and fangs sank into his neck.

 Hunters quickly tracked and killed the old leopard, but there was no saving Huzi.

-The perils of early childhood were part of Abantu life; though, by the time a child was weaned, the loss of life was rare; thus, Huzi’s death was especially painful.
+Perils during early childhood are part of the Abantu existence; though, by the time a child is weaned, the loss of a life is rare; thus, Huzi’s death was especially painful.

-When half of an ikanabe was lost, especially at a young age, a survivor from one can be matched with another, but being separated with a smaller tribe through the remainder of sika-yaka, none of the other families had a solitary male of Goguk’s age.
+When half of an ikanabe is lost, especially at a young age, the survivor from one is matched with another in a similar situation; but, being away from the more populated camps of lobo-yaka, none of the current families had a solitary male of Goguk’s age.

 Dokuk stepped in as much as could be expected.